-I just came back from a short stay in the Midland region of Ontario, south of Georgian Bay.
+I just came back from a short stay in the Midland region, south of Georgian Bay in Ontario.
 As our cottage was located not far from Awenda Provincial Park, I took the opportunity to explore the park and hike some of its trails!

-In addition to its important cultural heritage, Awenda also includes one of Ontario’s largest old-growth deciduous forests and a few beaches overlooking Georgian Bay.
-There are also more than thirty kilometres of trails there, including a few that we have hiked! (click here for the trail map)
+In addition to its important cultural heritage, Awenda also protects one of Ontario’s largest old-growth deciduous forests and a few beaches overlooking Georgian Bay.
+There are also more than thirty kilometres of trails there, including a few that we have hiked! (click here for the park’s trail map)

 Beaver Pond Trail